dateiexplorer/attendancelist/README.md

 ![](docs/images/example_login.png)

-To get information about the attendance of users, use the `analyzer` CLI-tools.
+To get information about the attendance of users, use the `analyzer` CLI-tool.

 If you want to get more information about specific commands read the full [documentation](docs/Documentation_de.pdf) (in German)